Dominick Elwes: Personal life

 At the age of 26, Dominick Elwes met and wished to marry 19-year-old shipping heiress Tessa Kennedy, daughter of Geoffrey Ferrar Kennedy and Daška Ivanović.
 Kennedy's parents, however, disapproved of the relationship and instituted wardship proceedings.

 On 27 November 1957, Geoffrey Kennedy obtained a restraining order against Elwes from Justice Sir Ronald Roxburgh, barring the couple from marrying.
 The High Court Tipstaff was not authorised, however, to apprehend Elwes anywhere outside England and Wales.
 After initially attempting to marry in Scotland while being pursued by the press, Elwes and Kennedy eloped to Havana, Cuba, where they married in a civil ceremony on 27 January 1958 as guests of American mobster Meyer Lansky, who provided accommodation for them at his hotel, the Habana Riviera.

 When Fidel Castro's revolution threatened the stability of the country, the newlyweds fled aboard a raft with two National Geographic explorers who were sailing to Miami.
 They flew to New York City from Miami, obtaining a marriage licence on 31 March in New York.
 On 1 April, the couple repeated the ceremony to ensure they were legally married in Manhattan's Supreme Court; the ceremony was officiated by Justice Henry Clay Greenberg.
 On 15 July, the two set sail for England aboard the liner SS Liberté docking at Southampton.
 The next day, accompanied by his wife and an attorney, Elwes turned himself over to authorities and was transferred to Brixton Prison, where he remained for two weeks while awaiting trial for contempt of court for defying the judge's order to return Miss Kennedy to her parents.
 At trial, the judge accepted that Elwes loved his bride but commented that every parent knows that love was not "readily convertible into bread and butter" for the support of a wife.
 In his ruling he directed that Elwes be released from custody but also ordered that Kennedy remain a ward of court.
 Elwes and Kennedy were married and had three children, Cassian Elwes, who became a film producer, Damian Elwes, an artist, and Cary Elwes, an actor.
 The marriage was dissolved in London in January 1969, and Elwes never remarried.

 For two years, between 1972 and 1974, Elwes was in a relationship with Helen Jay, the daughter of a Labour politician, Douglas Jay.
 She described him as "one of the most glamorous men I'd ever met".
-They lived together in New York City and near Malaga, where they became friends of the drama critic Kenneth Tynan.
+They lived together in New York City and near Málaga, where they became friends of the drama critic Kenneth Tynan.
 The relationship eventually broke up because Jay wanted marriage and children, but Elwes did not.

 In her biography of her husband, Kathleen Tynan later said of Elwes "Dominick Elwes was a bounder and a wit, and Ken adored him."